uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 module load singularity/3.5.2
 module avail tensorflow
 ```
-The available TensorFlow containers are listed under `$CONTAINERDIR`.
-Loading of any of these container modules produces an on-screen message with instructions on how to copy the TensorFlow container image file.
+Loading of any of these container modules produces an on-screen message with instructions on how to copy the TensorFlow container image file, which resides in `$CONTAINERDIR`.

 # TensorFlow Jupyter Notebooks
 Jupyter Notebooks can be used for interactive code development and execution of Python scripts and several other codes.
 A few TensorFlow kernels are available: